22dylan/22dylan.github.io/_pages/about.md

 ---
 permalink: /
-title: "Work in Progress"
+title: "Sanderson Coastal Research"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
 This website is a work in progress.
-The template for this website was obtained from [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and is hosted on GitHub pages.
+The template for this website was obtained from [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and is hosted on [GitHub pages](https://pages.github.com/).

 <!--